khaled-11/job-finder-bot/README.md

 ### Wit App for NLP

-First, you need a way to understand the user intent easily.
+First, you need a way to understand the user intent.
 Create a Wit.ai App and start defining the intents you may need.
 Add entities and traits where applicable.
 Then, train the app with example utterances.
 Finally, write in your code the logic that will handle each intent and it's entities and traits if any.

 ### Database and schema

 You may need Database or you can use internal Data structure to save the users Data.
-If you expect high trafic, you might consider a cloud based database.
-This App uses NoSQL DynamoDB to save the users data.
+If you expect high traffic, you might consider a cloud based database.
+This App uses NoSQL AWS DynamoDB to save the users data.
 See what data you might need to save about users and design your schema and write the required functions.

 ### APIs to connect resources